luciotudisco/morning-pulse/README.md

 # morning-pulse

-AI powered alarm calls that actually get you out of bed.
+AI powered calls that nudge you when needed.